Other Neewer 25mm F1.8 E-mount lens review by QuietOC

 The original Zonlai version of this lens had the aperture ring at the front of the lens and was listed for $130.
 Zonlai also sold a similar looking 35 F1.8 lens, and now has a 22 F1.8.

 Meike sells a MK 25 F1.8 that has a larger filter thread diameter.
 I have a C-mount 25 F1.8 that has a more complex optical formula.
-I've also tried another C-mount 25 "F1.8" mini lens that was awful.
+I've also tried another C-mount 25 "F1.8" mini lens very strong field curvature.

 It feels nicer than the Kaxinda/Neewer/Meike primes.
 There is no roughness in either the focus or aperture throws.
 Both are nicely damped.
 The focus is the opposite direction to Minolta and Canon lenses.
-This lens focuses much closer than the Meike, but not as close as the Green-ring C-mount lens.
+It focuses much closer than the Meike, but not as close as the Green-ring C-mount lens.

 The center sharpness is good wide-open, but the corners are a bit dark and mushy.
 It has a similar amount of barrel distortion as the 16-50PZ, 18-55 SAM, and Minolta AF 24mm F2.8.